 On the 4th of May 2015, I sat down where I am sitting today and made a list that would change my life.

-On that list were 400 movies.
-Most of these films had been released over the past five years (approximately 2010-2015) but some were older, beloved classics.
+That list featured 400 movies.
+Most were releases from 2010-2015, but some were older, beloved classics.
 Why did I do this?
 Well, after months of feeling disconnected from cinema, I decided to take control of my movie viewing.
 No more scrolling endlessly through titles only to pick something unsatisfying.
 No more shuffling through DVDs until my eyes blurred over.

 Before I could change my mind, I announced my intention to friends and family (who no doubt thought I was crazy but were too kind to voice their concerns).
 There was no turning back as I started to watch the first film of my challenge: Paul Thomas Anderson’s Punch Drunk Love.

 Don’t ask me why I started with this film.
 I really can't remember.
 However, it was a movie that I had wanted to watch for years - and I absolutely loved it.
 Just like that I was hooked - this challenge was going to be a whole lot of fun.

 One of the first things I was asked when I began 500 Days Of Film was how did I create my list?
 Sadly, this process was not (at all) scientific.
 I simply went back five years and noted what my favourite movie critics had voted as their "film of the week" during that time.
 I then added some films that I really wanted to see again - including some absolute classics.

 My initial list was longer than 400 films.
 However, I limited myself to that number because I wanted to add new films every week.
 I reasoned that, over 500 days, I would easily have 100 more films.

 Another question I am often asked is how do I watch my movies?
 At the beginning, I would watch my films on DVD or via streaming services such as Amazon and Netflix (later branching out to Curzon At Home, BFI Player and Mubi).